-Below is the baseline for the affected environment.
-It entails a description of various environmental receptors that are likely to be affected by the small-scale mining activities.
-This include both the biophysical and socio-cultural-economic aspects.
+Below is the baseline of the affected environment.
+It entails a description of various environmental receptors that are likely to be affected by small-scale mining activities.
+This includes both the socio-cultural-economic and biophysical aspects.

-The baseline study area chosen for physical and ecological data collection is mainly that area which is in the direct zone of influence of the mining activities, its process facilities and infrastructure.
-On the other hand, the socio-cultural-economic impacts will affect a greater geographical area than the direct environmental impacts.
-Hence, the baseline study area for the socio-cultural-economic study corresponds to the extent of the rural community in which the activities are taking place.
+The impacts on socio-cultural-economic aspect will affect a greater geographical area e.g. constituency, regional and national.
+Hence, the description of the socio-cultural-economic baseline provided for the study area corresponds to the extent of the community in which the activities are taking place.